How to Block Quote Guide For Students

 Regardless if you plan to cite MLA style for PDF documents or sort your research paper citations, it is essential to learn the purpose of block quotes and use them accordingly and only when and where it is necessary.
 Remember that you must offer an analysis of the language and the purpose of what you quote.
 The source information must be provided in brackets according to your initial style.

 For example, when you implement block quotes in Arts & Humanities courses, they must be used to provide your audience with a deeper textual analysis.
-If you intend to start with social science research with surveys, sample groups, or interviews, using block quotes will be helpful when you must provide analysis to the responses of a certain group of professionals or individuals involved.
-Since it is mostly used for primary research, the use of block quotes is not frequent in IEEE formats for engineering or related science courses.
+If you intend to start with social science research with surveys, sample groups, or interviews, using block quotes will be helpful when you must provide an analysis of the responses of a certain group of professionals or individuals involved.
+Since it is mostly used for primary research, block quotes are not frequently used in IEEE formats for engineering or related science courses.

 Was this helpful?